 - Official transcripts from all post-secondary institutions attended

 - 3.0 GPA or higher on submitted transcripts

 - Personal statement

-Before exiting from the M.Ed. in Special Education, you need to complete three steps:
+Before exiting from the M.Ed. in Special Education, you need to complete two steps:

 The purpose of this survey is to assist the College of Education, Health, and Human Services with the evaluation of the master’s degree program and to serve as a guide for program development.
 The Exit Survey is a requirement for completion of the program.
 Submit the exit survey.